-Box It refers to the mail box/inbox where document data created by scan, print, and fax jobs, are stored in the TOE.
-Box function (Mail box/inbox) It allows scanned document data or document data specified from a PC to be stored in a mail box, or documents received by I-fax to be stored in an inbox.
-It allows for operations such as print, send and delete of document data stored in a mail box or inbox.
+Box It refers to the mail box/inbox where document data created by scan, print, and I-fax jobs, are stored in the TOE.
+Box function (Mail box) It allows scanned document data or document data specified from a PC to be stored in a box.
+It allows for operations such as print, send and delete of document data stored in a box.
 Box PIN PIN used for access to mail boxes and inboxes where document data are stored.
 It is used to control access to document data.
 Copy function It produces duplicates of the hardcopy documents by scanning and printing.
-External interface An interface to transmit print and fax/I-fax jobs and receive data from time server.
-Fax Inbox A box to store document data received through fax/I-fax, which enables to print the stored document data.
+External interface An interface to transmit print and I-fax jobs and receive data from time server.
+Fax Inbox A box to store document data received through I-fax, which enables to print the stored document data.
 Hardcopy Device A system producing or utilizing a physical embodiment of an electronic document or image.
 These systems include printers, scanners, fax machines, digital copiers, MFPs (multifunction peripherals), MFDs (multifunction devices), "all-in-ones," and other similar products.